-I am pleased to present this Federal Employees Health Benefits (FEHB) Program plan brochure for 2003.
-The brochure explains all the benefits this health plan offers to its enrollees.
-Since benefits can vary from year to year, you should review your plan's brochure every Open Season.
-Fundamentally, I believe that FEHB participants are wise enough to determine the care options best suited for themselves and their families.
+I am pleased to present this 2004 Federal Employees Health Benefits (FEHB) Program plan brochure.
+The brochure describes the benefits this plan offers you for 2004.
+Because benefits vary from year to year, you should review your plan's brochure every Open Season - especially Section 2, which explains how the plan changed.